 The otters feeds on fish mostly, playing an important role as a predator in ecosystems.

 Indiscriminate hunting is its most representative threat, in addition to habitat destruction, water pollution and the action of fishing in the area.
 Peru protects the species in several national parks, such as the one in Manu National Park and in the Pacaya-Samiria National Reserve.

 5. The Uakari Monkey

 The most noticeable feature of the Uakari monkey is its unusual, bright red face.
-Monkeys derive their name from the Uakari tribe that once lived in the Amazon but is now extinct.
-This creature can often be found lounging in the trees, feasting on fruits hanging from branches.
+Monkeys derive their name from the Uakari groups that once lived in the Amazon but is now extinct.
+This creature often lounges in the trees and feasts on fruits from the branches.

 It is considered a vulnerable species and is included in the appendices of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).

 Poaching and deforestation are the main factors in its decline.
 Although the Peruvian government considers it a protected species, there is no program for its conservation.

 6. White-Cheeked Spider Monkey

 Another cheeky tree-dweller has seen its number dwindle due to the expansion of farmland in the Amazon and the building of new roads through the region.
 The white-cheeked spider monkey may not be swinging through the trees for much longer if conservation efforts are not ramped up.